rbaihis/microservice_architecture/README.md

 ## What set of problems should we consider microservices :
   - ### Maximize Easy-Evolution at the Architecture Level:
     - One of the unique things that ms-architecture gives you is  the idea of being able to maximize `easy evolution at the architecture level` it's like Lego-ability by taking one microservice to replace it with another microservice and no one notices that that happens. ( This is always true  if the feature is also present in the frontend and the frontend is as well a plugin-style or microservices style or the MS is a backend-and-not-frontend-related).
+  - ### Make sure To avoid a single point of failure :
+    - you may build a microservice but it actually have a single point of failure or in an other world a single distributed point of failure ex: an apigateway may fail if one of your service have a long timeout policy and the gateway exhaust its all resources or you will scale unnecessarely .
+    - make sure your domain business is really independent where its decoupled in a way where our most basic use cases that have a direct relationship with consumers are absolutely decoupled and handle failure gracefully and are not down because of aggregation relation with other microservices.
   - #### Avoid developers-production toxic relationship :
     - no more projects ==> talking about products you build your product you deploy it.
+  - ### Data consistency is difficult in Ms-Architecture :
+    - **ACID nature in Monolothic is not the same in microservices**:
+      - must consider how to deal with your distributed transactions in case of aggregation.
+      - your ACID transaction nature will only work for local databases.
+      - must consider that most databases are not thread if multiple services have write access to it.
+    - it's possible to write to a database and make another service tightly related read from db, but this will make the other microservice tightly coupled to your db schema and naming.
+You better get data from API requests or messaging if you're not in a hurry and async is ok.
   - #### Enterprise-service-bus only used as dump pipes no logic:
     - It is safe to ignore and convert your service-oriented to microservices
   - #### microservices avoid service buses: